radiantearth/mlhub_model_template/README.md

 ```

 ## Run Model to Generate New Inferences

+{{

+:pushpin: Model developers: do not commit training data to the data folder on
+this repo, this is only a placeholder to run the model locally for inferencing.

+}}

 1. Prepare your input and output data folders.
 The `data/` folder in this repository
     has placeholder files and directory.